 The basic certification will suffice for most people, as you probably know, but if you have a more complex job, particularly one in the healthcare field, then you’re probably going to need slightly more advanced certification.
 The following list details those who will need to seek out an advanced CPR class, though this list is not all-inclusive by any means:

 - Physical Therapist

 Finding the right certification for yourself is pretty easy, and if you happen to have any doubts, make sure you ask your instructor or even employer.

-AED is an acronym which stands for Automated External Defibrillator – a device designed for public use.
+AED is an acronym that stands for Automated External Defibrillator ?a device designed for public use.
 This is a type of training that anyone can get, and while it is designed to make the task of CPR easier, you do not necessarily need to have it, especially if you are getting a standard CPR certification.
 Despite that, most classrooms will offer AED instruction.

 In short, no, not all CPR certifications and educational courses are inherently the same, and you’ll need to make sure you get the right teaching, certification, and experience.
 The proper certification could easily mean the difference between life and death!